Fulmar prion

 Species information

 The fulmar prion is a poorly known species that is only easily seen by visiting its remote island breeding sites.
 It is usually only identifiable in the hand.
 The species is very similar to the abundant fairy prion but is separable on the basis of its chunkier bill.
 The specific name crassirostris means ‘thick billed’ in Latin.
-The fulmar prion is endemic to New Zealand, where it breeds at four southern island groups.
-Research published in 2022 suggested that the Chatham Islands population should be recognised as a full species – the Pyramid prion (Pachyptila pyramidalis).
-This recommendation has yet to be considered by the Birds New Zealand Checklist Committee.
+The Pyramid prion from the Chatham Islands is also very similar, and has an even more robust bill.
+The fulmar prion is endemic to New Zealand, where it breeds at three southern island groups.
 Like most petrels, fulmar prions spend most of their life at sea, but their pelagic distribution is poorly known.

 Identification